dan-elias/cookiecutter-lib/{{cookiecutter.app_name}}/docs/source/contributing.rst

 Tests
 -----
-Unit tests should be in the :mod:`unittest` style and placed in the ../tests folder.
+Unit tests should be in the :mod:`unittest` style and placed in the ../tests folder (or subfolders corresponding to the package hierarchy).
 Each module should have a corresponding test script named test_<module name>.py

 Where possible, docstrings should include :mod:`doctest` examples.